 Modern science is helping us rewrite our history from hungry hunter gatherers who slowly developed agriculture to religion obsessed hunter gatherers, capable of incredible coordination and construction for consciousness-altering rituals.
 From the stone henges and megaliths in Europe, subsurface temples in the jungles of South America and Indonesia, and beneath the sands of middle east, we now have reason to suspect they were constructing religious structures on a global scale, millenia before the advent of civilization.

-We are collaborating with companies using satellites, SONAR, LIDAR, Seismographic tomography, Ground penetrating RADAR and other techniques to explore jungles, ice caps, seabeds and coastlines.
+By collaborating with companies using satellites, sonar, LIDAR, seismographic and muon tomography, ground penetrating radar and other techniques to explore jungles, ice caps, seabeds and coastlines.
 Places where civilization was likely, (and equally likely to be covered up or swept away), for evidence.
 By exploring places where civilization may have existed but has been lost to time, we believe we are on the brink of discovering a global phenomenon that could significantly revise our understanding of human history.